03 Using R syntax

 you can add a feature extractor

-that tries to reduce the number of features of your text embedding
+that tries to reduce the number of features of your text embeddings

 before passing the embeddings to the classifier.
 You can read more on